AlexandreYembo/study-training/csharp/delegates.md

 # Delegates
   1 - An object that knows how to call a method or a group of methods.
   2- A reference or a pointer to a function.

-### Why do we need delegates?
-For designing extensible and flexible applications (eg. frameworks)

 #### How do we use Delegate to make this extensible?